testdouble/quibble/README.md

 ### `quibble` ESM API

-The API is similar to the CommonJS API, but uses `quibble.esm(url, namedExports, defaultExports)` function, and is async:
+The API is similar to the CommonJS API, but uses `quibble.esm` function, and is async:

 ```js
 // a-module.mjs (ESM)